 When the files are generated, the template names will be converted to lower case, have ".html" as the extension, and will be prefixed by "vacancyMM", where MM is the month offset (00 for the current month, 01 for the next month, etc.).
-For instance, "vacancy00all.html" for all sites on one page, or "vacancy00normal-rv.html" for the Normal RV site type.
+For instance, "vacancy00all.html" if you're exporting all sites on one page, or "vacancy00normal-rv.html" for the Normal RV site type if you're exporting separate pages by site type.